What is a bond?

 Bonds also differ from equities in one other very important aspect.
 In order to realise your profit (or loss) on an equity, you are wholly dependent on the ability to sell the shares back to the market.

-When an investor buys a bond, the redemption date and value is fixed in advance.
-Assuming the issuer is able to repay, the investor's reliance on the uncertainties of future market sentiment or liquidity is reduced.
+When an investor buys a bond, the redemption date and value are fixed in advance.
+Assuming that the issuer is able to repay, the investor's reliance on the uncertainties of future market sentiment or liquidity is reduced.

 Bonds can also be bought and sold in the secondary market after they are issued.
 A bond’s price and yield determine its value in the secondary market.
 This is an option for an investor who doesn’t want to hold their bond until redemption.